How do they compare?

 ThreatLocker isn't weaker antivirus — it's a different model: default-deny application allowlisting that blocks the unknown instead of chasing it.
 That power comes with real, ongoing policy work someone has to own, and it still isn't email security, identity protection, or a single bill.

-30 minutes · nothing to install · you keep the assessment either way
+30 minutes · nothing to install · get the assessment free

 ThreatLocker's Application Control model — block everything by default, allow only what's approved — is a genuinely more restrictive approach than signature-based AV, and ThreatLocker itself recommends running it alongside an EDR/AV engine, not instead of one.
 The real cost is operational: every allow-rule is a decision someone has to make and maintain.